 “Those were the only things you bought!”

-She gave her a blank stare.
+It was an exaggeration, both knew it wasn’t true, but it still led Taryn into giving her a blank stare.
 “You do know the katana is expensive right?”

 Rachael had to agree with her there.
-“Fair enough,” she said after a brief moment of pause.
+“Fair enough,” she said after a moment of pause.
 “So then, want to go inside and take a look?”

 “You don’t mind?”

 “I might see something I could get on the sale.”
 When Taryn merely looked at her, she added.
-“What do you want from me I’m cheap.”
+“What do you want from me?
+I’m cheap.”

 “Not when it comes to Sailor Moon your not.”
 Taryn said with a smile.